NimatMistry/me/week5/readme.md

 return None is usefull
-maybe sometimes check the tests.py file to see what is expected a string or a list ?
+maybe sometimes check the tests.py file to see what is expected a string or a list ? check the tests to see what is being fed in is it a number?